 If, however, you have any medical condition that causes you to have a reaction to even small amounts of alcohol, you should avoid all fermented products, including kombucha.
 While we can’t offer you a similar alternative, as kombucha is in a class of its own, we can tell you there are wonderful teas you can safely enjoy.
 Why do we suggest teas?
 Because kombucha is fermented tea!

 Brew Dr. Kombucha was founded by Townshend’s Tea Company as another option for people to enjoy tea.
+Since then, Townshend's Tea has evolved into Brew Dr. Tea Company.
 Every Brew Dr. Kombucha flavor starts with our incredible, expertly-crafted loose tea harvested from around the world by fair trade-certified producers.
 We sell and ship the world’s finest tea leaves and blends, including a wide variety of black, green, white, oolong, pu-erh, rooibos, yerba máte, chai and herbal tisanes.

 So, whether you are a kombucha lover, a tea lover or both, we have you covered.
 Try all of our amazing kombucha and tea flavors.
 We promise you’ll never get bored!
 You can also use our kombucha in recipes.
 Visit our blog site to find all kinds of recipes that include magical kombucha.
 From cocktails to baked goods, you won’t be disappointed!